Black Hand (Mandatory Palestine): Legacy

 Although al-Qassam's revolt was unsuccessful in his lifetime, many organizations gained inspiration from his revolutionary example.
 He became a popular hero and an inspiration to later Arab militants, who in the 1936–39 Arab revolt, called themselves Qassamiyun, followers of al-Qassam.

 Black Hand was the name used by members of the 'Azazme Negev Bedouin who were believed to be responsible for the killing of eleven Israelis at Scorpion Pass, 17 March 1954.

 Another account describes another group using the Black Hand name which was active around Jaffa in 1919.
 According to this account it was founded by Wadi'al Bustani and was believed to have the support of the British military governor of Jaffa.

-The Izz ad-Din al-Qassam Brigades is the military wing of the Palestinian Islamist political organisation Hamas created in 1992.
+The Izz ad-Din al-Qassam Brigades is the military wing of the Palestinian nationalist Islamist political organisation Hamas created in 1992.
 From 1994 to 2000, the Izz ad-Din al-Qassam Brigades carried out a number of attacks against both Israeli soldiers and civilians.

 Qassam rockets are also named after al-Qassam.